Adamhunter108/i-ching/README.md

 Consult the Book of Changes.

 ###### What is I Ching:
-I Ching, usually translated to 'book of changes' is an ancient Chinese divination text that provides guidence for moral decision making as informed by Confucianism, Taoism and Buddhism.
+I Ching, usually translated to 'book of changes', is an ancient Chinese divination text that provides guidence for moral decision making as informed by Confucianism, Taoism and Buddhism.

 ###### How to consult the Book of Changes: